Yolanda128/WCMA-Digital-Collection/README.md

 ## How to launch the shiny app?

-In order to successfully launch the shiny app locally, you need to download the complete set of WCMA digital collection to your Desktop from: https://rs.williams.edu/pages/view.php?ref=92421&k=0e4c94d372.
+Step 1: In order to successfully launch the shiny app locally, you need to download the complete set of WCMA digital collection to your Desktop from: https://rs.williams.edu/pages/view.php?ref=92421&k=0e4c94d372.

-Go to shiny folder and run app.R - have fun exploring the WCMA collection!
+Step 2 Run app.R - have fun exploring the WCMA collection!

 ## cluster_analysis